TodePond/TodePondDotCom/wikiblogarden/academia/open/garden/readme.md

 # Open garden academia

-I think you should share work before you get any feedback on it.
+I think you should share work publicly before you get any feedback on it.

 ## Moment